duckietm/Complete-Retro-on-Ubuntu/README.md

 # Install Ubuntu 24.04 Server with AtomCMS / Arcturus / Nitro Client and Imager
-Download link : https://ubuntu.com/download/server for Ubuntu 22.04 **jammy**
+Download link : https://ubuntu.com/download/server for Ubuntu 24.04 **noble**

-### In this tutorial we will be using an Ubuntu server 22.04 with NGINX.
+### In this tutorial we will be using an Ubuntu server 24.04 with NGINX.
 - We will setup the emulator as a service, therefore no action is required after an reboot.

 So, in the end, this will: